flatcar-archive/flatcar-docs/coreupdate/updatectl-client.md

 ### Creating a group

-Create a group for the Container Linux application pointing at the master channel called testing.
+Create a group for the Flatcar Linux application pointing at the master channel called testing.
 This group might be used in your test environment.

 ```
 updateservicectl group create \